Rod Steiger: Early life and acting background

-He enlisted on May 11, 1942, and received his training at the U.S. Naval Training Station in Newport, Rhode Island.
+He enlisted on May 11, 1942, and received his training at the US Naval Training Station in Newport, Rhode Island.
 He joined the newly commissioned USS Taussig (DD-746) on May 20, 1944.
 While serving as a torpedoman on destroyers, he saw action in the South Pacific, including the Battle of Iwo Jima.
 Steiger later commented: "I loved the Navy.
 I was stupid enough to think I was being heroic."
 His experiences during the war haunted him for the rest of his life, particularly the loss of Americans during the Battle of Iwo Jima, as well as the sinking of vessels by the Taussig which were known to have women and children aboard.
 On December 17, 1944, off the coast of Luzon in the Philippines, Steiger and the Taussig encountered Typhoon Cobra, which became known as Halsey's Typhoon, with winds reaching one hundred knots (115 mph) and 80 foot waves.
 As a result, three U.S. destroyers were lost, but the Taussig survived, with Steiger tying a rope to himself on deck and flattening himself as waves engulfed the ship.

 After the war, the GI Bill paid for his rent at a room on West 81st Street in New York City, an income of just over $100 a month, and four years of schooling.
 He initially found a job oiling machines and washing floors.
 He decided to attend a drama class, primarily because of its membership of attractive young women.
-Known as the Civil Service Little Theater group, it was conducted by the Office of Dependants and Beneficiaries, where he was employed at the time.
+Known as the Civil Service Little Theater group, it was conducted by the Office of Dependents and Beneficiaries, where he was employed at the time.
 This led him to start a two-year course at the New School for Social Research, run by German émigré Erwin Piscator.
-During one audition, Steiger was cast after barely uttering a few words, the director exclaiming he had a "fresh, wonderful quality."
-Another talented pupil at the time was Walter Matthau, who dubbed the institution "The Neurotic School for Sexual Research."
+During one audition, Steiger was cast after barely uttering a few words, the director exclaiming he had a "fresh, wonderful quality".
+Another talented pupil at the time was Walter Matthau, who dubbed the institution "The Neurotic School for Sexual Research".
 Steiger was surprised to discover his own talent as an actor, and he was encouraged to pursue further studies at the Dramatic Workshop.
 One of the main reasons he wanted to be an actor was to regain public respect for his family name, which had so humiliated him during childhood.
 Another important factor was his belief that he did not "have the temperament for a regular job", and would have ended up a miserable, violent alcoholic.
-His only role model as an actor was Paul Muni, who he thought was "the greatest," though he also had a deep respect for French actor Harry Baur and, according to biographer Hutchinson, he admired Charlie Chaplin "to the point of adoration."
+His only role model as an actor was Paul Muni, who he thought was "the greatest", although he also had a deep respect for French actor Harry Baur and, according to biographer Hutchinson, he admired Charlie Chaplin "to the point of adoration".